akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 1. Change the catalog locale using the switcher
 1. Translate the option label
 1. Translate the next option label
-1. Click on `Save` button, the fullscreen is closed
+1. Click on the `Save` button, the fullscreen is closed

 ![image](../img/ReferenceEntity_TranslateOptions.png)